storefront-x/storefront-x/docs/general/redirecting.md

 # Redirecting

-Using redirect you can achieve smooth redirect from server or client side.
+Using redirect, you can achieve smooth redirect from server or client side.

 ### Parameters

 - `url: string` - string with target path.
-- `status: number` - status which you want to pass together with redirect.
-Default value is 301, this param is optional.
+- `status?: number` - status, which you want to pass together with redirect.
+Default value is 301 _(this parameter is optional)_.

 ### Example